Dwarf Galaxies United by Dark Bosons

-This agreement with the core-halo profile of $\psi$DM is striking and we can now plot the core density versus radius relation for the soliton radius measured individually for all the dwarfs shown in Figure \ref{figrcl} where we also use the velocity dispersion measured within that radius.
-Two parallel relations become more apparent now in Figure \ref{figrcl}, right panel, for the UFG and dSPh dwarfs respectively in terms of $\rho_c \propto \sigma^2 / R_c^2$.
-A steep slope of $\rho_{sol} \propto R_{sol}^{-4}$ is predicted for $\psi$DM because in addition to the volume dependence, $R_{sol}^{-3}$ dependence, there is an inherent inverse scaling of the soliton radius with soliton mass, $M_{sol} \propto 1/R_{sol}$, given by the time independent, soliton, solution of the Schrodinger-Poisson coupled equation (and verified by the $\psi$DM simulations \cite {Schive:2014,Schive:20142}) so $\sigma^2/ R_h^2 =\beta^2 (\hbar/m_b)^2/R_h^4$, where $\beta$ is order unity dimensionless scaling given by the Uncertainty Principle, $\hbar = m_b \sigma R_h$, resulting in a slope of $d\log\rho_{sol}/d\log R_{sol}= -4$, for $\psi$DM, which is clearly consistent the data in Figure\ref{figrcl} (right panel) for both the UFD and dSPh galaxies, thereby accounting naturally the otherwise puzzling trend that the large cores within each class of dwarf have lower velocity dispersions.
-Note too the ``feeble giant" dwarf, Crater II, falls on this relation, as do estimates of the core radius of the Milky Way and the ultra diffuse low mass galaxy DF44, of 80pc and 220pc respectively \cite{deMartino:2018,Pozo:2021}.
-Note too, this core density-radius relation is unaffected by tidal stripping, (inferred to have affected significantly Crater II and Antlia II with small pericenter orbits about the Milky Way) as the stability of the soliton requires that it always follows the inverse mass-radius relation set by the boson mass, so that a stripped galaxy may move down the core density-radius relation but will not depart from it until the soliton is catastrophically destroyed by tidal forces\cite{Veltmaat:2018}.
+The remarkable agreement with the core-halo profile of $\psi$DM prompts the plotting of the core density versus radius relation for the soliton radius, individually measured for all dwarfs as shown in Figure \ref{figrcl}, where the velocity dispersion measured within that radius is also utilized.
+In Figure \ref{figrcl}, right panel, two parallel relations become more apparent for the Ultra Faint Galaxy and dwarf Spheroidal dwarfs, respectively, in terms of $\rho_c \propto \sigma^2 / R_c^2$.
+For $\psi$DM, a steep slope of $\rho_{sol} \propto R_{sol}^{-4}$ is predicted due to the volume dependence $R_{sol}^{-3}$ and the inherent inverse scaling of the soliton radius with soliton mass, $M_{sol} \propto 1/R_{sol}$, derived from the time-independent soliton solution of the Schrödinger-Poisson coupled equation (verified by $\psi$DM simulations \cite{Schive:2014,Schive:20142}).
+Consequently, $\sigma^2/ R_h^2 = \beta^2 (\hbar/m_b)^2/R_h^4$, where $\beta$ is an order unity dimensionless scaling provided by the Uncertainty Principle ($\hbar = m_b \sigma R_h$), resulting in a slope of $d\log\rho_{sol}/d\log R_{sol}= -4$ for $\psi$DM.
+This predicted slope aligns clearly with the data in Figure \ref{figrcl} (right panel) for both the Ultra Faint Dwarf and dwarf Spheroidal galaxies.
+This natural alignment explains the otherwise puzzling trend where large cores within each class of dwarf have lower velocity dispersions.
+Notably, the "feeble giant" dwarf, Crater II, adheres to this relation, as do estimates of the core radius for the Milky Way and the ultra-diffuse low mass galaxy DF44, measuring 50 pc and 120 pc, respectively \cite{deMartino:2018,Pozo:2021,vanDokkum:2019}.
+Importantly, this core density-radius relation remains unaffected by tidal stripping, inferred to have significantly affected Crater II and Antlia II with small pericenter orbits about the Milky Way.
+The stability of the soliton necessitates it always follows the inverse mass-radius relation set by the boson mass, allowing a stripped galaxy to move down the core density-radius relation without departing from it until the soliton is catastrophically destroyed by tidal forces \cite{Veltmaat:2018}.